Budget 2021

 • The pandemic has highlighted issues of income inequality in our region.
 One key way to reduce income inequality is to ensure that workers receive a Living Wage.
 The Sudbury Workers Education and Advocacy Centre, in partnership with the Ontario Living Wage Network, calculated the Living Wage for the City of Greater Sudbury at $16.98 in 2019.
 Will the City of Greater Sudbury support the elimination of income inequality in our community by taking the leadership step of becoming a certified Living Wage Employer and committing to play all employees of the City of Greater Sudbury the Living Wage as calculated for our region?

-Scott Florence asked about 3 years ago
+Scott Florence asked almost 4 years ago

 Thanks for the question Scott.
 There are a number of factors to consider here, ones already in place including our strong ties with our partner Unions though negotiated agreements for full-time employees.
 We also have a Fair Wage Policy, in line with the Province’s fair wage schedule, that ensures contractors who bid on tendered contractor must comply with the fair wage policy and the fair wage schedule.
 So, while we haven’t looked for an official designation, it’s something Council and staff could discuss as we look to the great work being done at the provincial level in respect to fair wages.